MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     User: Find me a flight to Tokyo on the 19
     Assistant: I found a flight to Tokyo on the 19th of January.
 The flight is with Air Japan and the price is $1200.
     User: Y
-    System Message: The agent requires an approval to complete this operation.
+    System Message: The assistant requires an approval to complete this operation.
 Do you approve (Y/N)
     User: N
     Assistant: I'm sorry, but I am unable to book the flight for you.
     ```

-    The agent should require user approval before proceeding with any bookings.
+    The assistant should require user approval before proceeding with any bookings.

 ### Review

 In this lab, you created an endpoint for the large language model (LLM) service, built a Semantic Kernel object, and ran prompts using the Semantic Kernel SDK.
-You also created plugins and leveraged system messages to guied the model.
+You also created plugins and leveraged system messages to guide the model.
 Congratulations on completing this lab!